ibm-cloud-docs/discovery-data/known-issues.md

   -  In Content Mining projects, the `dates` fields may not be parsed properly for display in facets.
   -  The Dynamic facets toggle should not appear in Content Mining projects.
   -  A minimum of 50-100 documents should be ingested to see valid dynamic facets generated.
   -  If you click **Stop** to stop a crawler and the converter processes slowly or has errors, you might see a status of the crawler running.
+  -  If you upload a document to your collection, the total size limit of all non-HTML fields in the document is 1MB, and the total size limit of all HTML fields is 5MB.
+If you exceed either limit, you receive an error message stating `The document has fields/HTML fields that exceed the 1 MB/5 MB limit.`, and the document is not ingested.
+For assistance on increasing either size limit, contact the [IBM Support Center](https://cloud.ibm.com/unifiedsupport/supportcenter){: external}.

 Also see the issues identified in all previous releases.